-At this point we are out of easy hardware upgrades, and the next step is to upgrade the car's Engine Control Unit, or ECU.
-Actually, in most cases we're not going to change the ECU hardware, but we're going to change the programming INSIDE the factory ECU.
+One of the first and easiest ways to add performance to your Subaru WRX or STI is to modify the ECU (Engine Control Unit) programming.
+We're not going to change the ECU hardware, but we're going to change the programming INSIDE the factory ECU.

 Our most popular solution for this -- by far -- is the Cobb AccessPort, shown here.
 This handy little device includes a variety of revised ECU maps, and can increase boost levels, as well as change a whole bunch of other stuff, including timing maps, rev limits, speed governors, and more.
 The benefits are that you get a known-quantity ECU program with proven results, and you get the most horsepower you'll probably be able to make with a certain set of modifications on the car.